isopink/isopink.github.io/_posts/2025-03-06- Geometry of Linear Equations.md

 title: Geometry of Linear Algebra
 ---

 In this time, I will introduce the *geometry of linear equations*.
-(This part changed how I view linear euqations entirely).
+This part changed how I view linear euqations entirely.
 To reduce cognitive load, let's begin with an extremely simple linear system.

 <br>